dropbox/pynsot/docs/cli.rst

     protected foreign key: 'Network.parent'

-In the case where you want to delete the network that has children, take for example the situation above where quad0 was mistakably added.
-You may forcefully delete the network using the ``force-delete`` flag:
+In the case where you want to delete the network that has children, take for example the situation above where quad0 was mistakably added, you may forcefully delete the network using the ``force-delete`` flag:

 .. code-block:: bash